Sarthak-G0yal/Sortium/src/tests/README.md

 # 🧪 `sortium` Test Suite

-This directory contains a complete suite of tests for the `sortium` Python library — a utility for organizing and sorting files by type and date, along with file flattening and extension discovery utilities.
+This directory contains a complete suite of tests for the `sortium` Python library—a utility for organizing and sorting files in parallel.

-The test suite ensures correctness, robustness, and graceful handling of errors across core features of the library.
+The test suite ensures correctness, robustness, and graceful handling of errors across the library's core features, including parallel file operations, recursive file scanning, and name collision avoidance.

 ## 📁 Directory Overview

 ```
 tests/
 │
-├── test_sorter.py         # Tests for the core Sorter class
+├── conftest.py            # Shared fixtures, including the primary `file_tree` structure.
-├── test_file_utils.py     # Tests for file utility functions
+├── test_sorter.py         # Tests for the core Sorter class and its sorting logic.
-└── test_file_tree.py      # Fixtures and temporary file structures used in tests
+└── test_file_utils.py     # Tests for file system utilities (generators, flattening, etc.).
 ```

 ---